 In a Synodical meeting of the Christian Reformed Church (CRC) which began on June 18, 1924 in Kalamazoo, Michigan, after long controversy, the CRC adopted what came to be known as the "Three Points of Common Grace."
 Because certain ministers within the CRC refused to subscribe to those "Three Points," they (with the majority of their consistories) were either suspended or deposed from office.
 This was the beginning of the Protestant Reformed Churches in America.
-These ministers, and others after them, wrote responses to the decision that was taken.
+These ministers, and others after them, wrote responses (and here also, as well as a more contemporary response) to the decision that was taken.
 At that time, and ever since, the Protestant Reformed Churches have warned that these "Three Points" were not only contrary to Scripture and the Reformed Confessions but also served as a bridge into the world and would give excuse to introduce worldliness into the church.

 I. The First Point:

 "Relative to the first point which concerns the favorable attitude of God towards humanity in general and not only towards the elect, Synod declares it to be established according to Scripture and the Confessions that, apart from the saving grace of God shown only to those that are elect unto eternal life, there is also a certain favor or grace of God which He shows to His creatures in general.
 This is evident from the Scriptural passages quoted and from the Canons of Dordrecht II:5 and III-IV:8,9, which deal with the general offer of the Gospel, while it also appears from the citations made from Reformed writers of the most flourishing period of Reformed Theology that our Reformed writers from the past favored this view.